Last Journey – Funeral Poem by Timothy Coote

 Read by Marc Lemezma Funeral Celebrant – Maidstone Kent

 We are all familiar with the idea that life is a journey.
-This poem cleverly uses the analogy of a train ride to symbolise both the idea of death being the final leg of our travels, with the concept that life has a natural order, and that we must accept that some of us will depart sooner than others.
+Timothy Coote’s poem, Last Journey, read by Marc Lemezma, a Funeral Celebrant from Maidstone, Kent, cleverly uses the analogy of a train ride to symbolize both the idea of death being the final leg of our travels and the concept that life has a natural order, where we must accept that some of us will depart sooner than others.

 There is a train at the station With a seat reserved just for me